kanpov/ImprovedFood/README.md

 The code is written in Java 8 powered by AdoptOpenJDK 1.8
 It's carefully documented and commented to ensure readability.
-If you have refactoring or cleanup suggestions, open a pull request or issue, but there's a high chance I don't approve.
+If you have refactoring or cleanup suggestions, open a pull request or issue.
 It's planned to port the mod to Kotlin using FLK (fabric-language-kotlin) after release.

 # Frequently Asked Questions